Abby Dowse Flaunts Serious Underboob In Skimpy Neon Pink Swimsuit

 "Amazing body," a third fan remarked, followed by a string of flame emoji.

-“Perfect colors for you,” yet another chimed in.
+"Perfect colors for you," a fourth person chimed in.

-The smoking-hot share wasn’t Abby’s first sexy post of the day.
-Earlier, as The Inquisitr reported, she delighted her audience with a snap in which she rocked an oversized vintage T-Shirt and no pants as she got down on all fours in a sleek minimalist space.
+The smoking-hot share wasn't Abby's first sexy post of the day.
+Earlier, as The Inquisitr reported, she delighted her audience with a snap in which she rocked an oversized vintage T-shirt and no pants as she got down on all fours in a sleek minimalist space.